eoinkelly/ember-runloop-handbook/raw-notes.md

     * this is where the action is!
 This is what actually processes the queues
 * cancel()

+Ember.run (not in backburner

+join()
+    from docs:
+    If no run-loop is present, it creates a new one.
+If a run loop is present it will queue itself to run on the existing run-loops action queue.

+    Please note: This is not for normal usage, and should be used sparingly.

 ## An autorun is
 * calls begin() and schedules an end() (using setTimeout) on the very next turn of the event loop
 * opens a runloop that will only stay open for this turn of the event loop
 * disabled in testing mode
     * ??? what exactly happens in testing mode?

+TODO: I need to deal specifically with this as it is an important difference between how ember manages runloops and how backburner does it

 ## Ember in action explanation